-Calibration of the Simrad ES70 echosounder on Tomi Maru took place off Timaru immediately before the survey on 5 August 2014 (Appendix 1).
+Calibration of the Simrad ES70 echosounder on Tomi Maru took place off Timaru before the survey on 16 July 2015 (Appendix 1).
 Diagnostics indicated a calibration of good quality.
-The estimated peak gain (G_0) in 2014 based on the mean sphere echo was similar to that estimated in previous calibrations (Appendix 1).
-The 2014 calibration values from Table A3 in Appendix 1 were used in this analysis.
+The estimated peak gain ( $G_0$ ) in 2015 based on the mean sphere echo increased by 0.25 dB from the 2014 calibration, continuing the recent trend of increasing $G_0$ for this system (Appendix 1).
+The 2015 calibration values from Table A3 in Appendix 1 were used in this analysis.
 ES70 transceiver settings and other relevant parameters during data collection are given in Table 1.